 The whole action take definitely brought about the positive changes in the Institute yet could not reach the hospital level of Standard.
 The primary reasons being the lack of hospital like infrastructure and decaying wooden structure and leaking roofs of the Institute,

-In the month of September 1997 Shri Marak MCS, Inspector General of Prison handed over the charges of State Home for Psychiatric Care Mawlai Shillong to Smti.
-Dr. T. Laloo DHS (MI) and the Institute was Christened "Meghalaya Institute of Mental Health & Neurological Sciences (MIMHANS) Mawlai Shillong and brought under the administrative control of Health & Family Welfare Department.
+In the month of September 1997 Mr Marak MCS, Inspector General of Prison handed over the charges of State Home for Psychiatric Care Mawlai Shillong to Mrs Dr T. Laloo DHS (MI) and the Institute was Christened "Meghalaya Institute of Mental Health and Neurological Sciences (MIMHANS) Mawlai Shillong and brought under the administrative control of Health and Family Welfare Department.

 In view of above shortcomings in the MIMHANS Mawlai Shilllong, the Government of Meghalaya decided to shift the MIMHANS to the Pasture Hills where other Health facilities are also available.
 The Government of Meghalaya had sanctioned Rs.1,72,55,400 (One Crores Seventy Two Lakh Fifty five Thousand four hundred) only.
 The works of construction could not be carried out due to blanket ban of falling of trees by Honorable Supreme Court as there were several trees at the planned site of construction.